Prioritization is a perennial challenge when building a product roadmap. How do you decide what to work on first?

 Feel free to duplicate the spreadsheet for your own use.
 Or download an .xls version.

 Once the initial scoring is done, sort your list and re-evaluate.
 Are there projects where the score seems too high or too low?
 If so, reconsider your estimates and make changes, or accept that your gut instinct may be wrong.

-I’ve used RICE to score over 100 project ideas during the past six months, and it has helped immensely when deciding between hard-to-compare ideas.
+RICE can help immensely when deciding between hard-to-compare ideas.
 It forces you to think about why a project idea will have impact, and to be honest about the effort that’s needed to achieve it.

 Using RICE scores effectively